Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Analysis of simulation output

-Here we focus on two typical classes of properties: \begin{itemize} \item \emph{Transient properties} concerning $E[Y_t]$; what is the expected value of a model's property at a given time $t$ (or within a time range, or at the occurrence of a specific event)? \item \emph{Steady state properties} concerning $E[Y]\!=\!\lim_{t\to\infty} E[Y_t]$; what is the expected value of a model's property at steady state ( i.e. when the system has reached a statistical equilibrium, or after the initial warm-up period)? \end{itemize} An example of transient property is given in Section~\ref{sec:macro}: \emph{what is the expected unemployment rate in each of the first 400 quarters of a macro ABM?} In this example a transient analysis is particularly important because the model has been designed to study fluctuations in the quarters following a given initial condition.
-In contrast, an example of steady state property is given in Sections~\ref{sec:predmarket} and~\ref{sec:nonergodic}: \emph{given a market with repeated sessions, what is the expected wealth of each agent at steady state?} In this example a steady state analysis is particularly important because the model has been designed to study problems of market selection and informative efficiency.
-Obviously a steady state analysis is meaningful only ``around'' a statistical equilibrium.
+Here we focus on two typical classes of properties: \begin{itemize} \item \emph{Transient properties} concerning $E[Y_t]$; what is the expected value of a property of a model at a given time $t$ (or within a time range, or at the occurrence of a specific event)? \item \emph{Steady-state properties} concerning $E[Y]\!=\!\lim_{t\to\infty} E[Y_t]$; what is the expected value of a property of a model at steady state ( i.e., when the system has reached a statistical equilibrium)?~\footnote{ What we mean by steady state for a stochastic simulation model consists in reaching a statistical equilibrium, that is - to repeat - a state of macroscopic equilibrium maintained by a large number of transitions in opposite directions \citep{feller1957}.} \end{itemize} An example of transient property is given in Section~\ref{sec:macro}: \emph{what is the expected unemployment rate in each of the first 400 quarters of a macro ABM?} In this example, a transient analysis is particularly important because the model has been designed to study fluctuations in the quarters following a given initial condition.
+In contrast, an example of steady-state property is given in Sections~\ref{sec:predmarket} and~\ref{sec:nonergodic}: \emph{given a market with repeated sessions, what is the expected wealth of each agent at steady state?} In this example, a steady-state analysis is particularly important because the model has been designed to study problems of market selection and informative efficiency.
+Obviously, a steady-state analysis is meaningful only ``around'' a statistical equilibrium.
 This requires that $\lim_{t\to\infty} E[Y_t]$ exists and is finite.
-We first present two complementary techniques for steady state analysis that rely on such assumption, and then (in Section~\ref{sec:methodologyergodicity}) combine them into a methodology for ergodicity diagnostics; that is, for assessing whether the assumption is reasonable or clearly violated \footnote{We leave to future work extensions of our framework that would allow us to detect the number and nature of the statistical equilibria of a simulation model.}.
+We first present two complementary techniques for steady-state analysis that rely on such assumption, and then (in Section~\ref{sec:methodologyergodicity}) we combine them into a methodology for ergodicity diagnostics; that is, a methodology for assessing whether the assumption is reasonable or clearly violated. \footnote{We leave to future work extensions of our framework that would allow us to detect the number and nature of the statistical equilibria of a simulation model.}